Kernel Launch Based on a Sample Project

 ascendc_fatbin_library

-Use the specified kernel source file to compile and generate a kernel binary file, which is used by the kernel loading and execution APIs.
+Compiles a kernel binary file using the specified kernel function source file, which is used by the kernel loading and execution APIs.
 The syntax format is as follows:

 ascendc_fatbin_library(<target_name> [<source>...])

 • <target_name> indicates the name of the library file.
-The library file is generated by compiling the kernel source file listed in the command and the <target_name>.o file is stored in the ${CMAKE_INSTALL_PREFIX}/fatbin/${target_name}/ directory.
+The library file is compiled from the kernel function source files listed in the command, generating a <target_name>.o file.
+This file is stored in the directory ${CMAKE_INSTALL_PREFIX}/fatbin/${target_name}/.

 • <source> indicates the source file of the kernel function.